Pro-tips

 Before we begin, keep in mind that you will get much better results if you search in English, compared to any other language.

 First, we have to decide what we want to know.
-As an example, we would like to know how to reverse a list in python.
+As an example, suppose we would like to know how to reverse a list in python.
 Good searches are usually in the form <what you want> <language or program you want to use>.
-So for our example, we might search for How to reverse a list in python, but this is more verbose than it has to be, reverse list python works just as well.
+So for our example, we might search for How to reverse a list in python.
+This is more verbose than it has to be and reverse list python works just as well.

-If possible, search directly on sites that know have good results.
+If possible, search directly on sites that are known to have good results.
 For example, Stackoverflow is a place where developers can ask questions and everybody can answer, think of it as Wikipedia but for questions related to programming.
-Be skeptical and understand that most programming answers are good enough rather than strictly correct and you will most likely have to adapt the solution to your specific problem.
+While the answers are curated by experienced programmers you still have to be skeptical and understand that most programming answers are good enough rather than strictly correct and you will most likely have to adapt the solution to your specific problem.

 Finding good search results